plantanapp/documentation/docs/Actions/execute-token.md

 ---

 > Audience: [`Citizen Developer`](/docs/audience#citizen-developers)<br/>
-> Skill Prerequisites: `Variables`
+> Skill Prerequisites: `Tokens`

-This actions executes a Variable (token), usually a Variables token, where tokens can contain business logic that generates and/or saves data.
+This actions executes a token, usually a token, where tokens can contain business logic that generates and/or saves data.
-This action will output a token that stores the output of a Variable (token).
+This action will output a token that stores the output of a token.

 ## `Typical Use Cases`

-- Execute a Variable token
+- Execute a token
 - Execute Token inside a text from various sources (eg: other actions, form fields, API input parameters)

 ## `Don't use it to`